robotics-upo/Radar_experiments/README.md

 - raposa_marker:
 - odom_to_tf

+You can downlaod the repository and execute ```./scripts/install_fusion_dependencies.sh``` it will install APT packages and downlaod necessary repos to avoid doing it manually.

 To test the radar and lidar fusion node you will need a dataset.
 You can download [here](https://www.dropbox.com/s/qr5nr5gbng1jflh/2020-12-01-13-21-03.bag?dl=0) a bag containing pointcloud and radar data from December experiments.
 Download to your home folder and launch the main launch as it follows:

 ```